DannyNemer/dantil/README.md

 ### <a id="dantil-illFormedOpts"></a>`dantil.illFormedOpts(schema, options)`
 <a href="#dantil-illFormedOpts">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L56 "View in source") [&#x24C9;][1]

 Checks if options object `options` adheres to `schema`.
 Simulates static function arguments (i.e., type checking and parameter count).
-Prints descriptive, helpful errors when `options` is ill-formed.
+Prints descriptive, helpful errors messages when `options` is ill-formed.

 #### Arguments
 1. `schema` *(Object)*: The definition of required and optional properties for `options`.